American Prairie (nature reserve)

-American Prairie provides public access to its land for all types of outdoor recreation including hiking, mountain biking, hunting, and fishing.
+The foundation allows public access to the land for outdoor recreation activities such as hiking, mountain biking, hunting, and fishing.
 The predominant economic activity in the region is the raising of cattle on homestead parcels along with adjacent rangeland leased from the federal government.
-Ranchers in the region are invited to adhere to wildlife-friendly standards on their ranches and required when grazing their cattle on American Prairie's parcels.
+Ranchers in the region are invited to adhere to wildlife-friendly standards on their ranches and required to follow specific rules when grazing their cattle on American Prairie's parcels.
 Within large but securely fenced areas, American Prairie is developing a bison herd with attention to heritage genetics and minimal cattle introgression.
 Wildlife-friendly fencing allows the natural movement of wildlife such as pronghorn.
 Animals like prairie dogs are welcome amidst the native vegetation.

 Ecology

 Prairies are the dominant ecosystem of the Interior Plains of central North America.
-The main vegetation type is herbaceous plants like grasses, sedges, and other prairie plants, rather than woody vegetation like trees.
+The main vegetation type of this temperate grassland is herbaceous plants like grasses, sedges, and other prairie plants, rather than woody vegetation like trees.
 Grazing is important to soil, vegetation and overall ecological balance.
 The ecosystem was maintained by a pattern of disturbance caused by natural wildfire and grazing by bison, a pattern which is called pyric herbivory.

 Before the 1800s, bison were a keystone species for the native shortgrass prairie habitat as their grazing pressure altered the food web and landscapes in ways that improve biodiversity.
 The expanses of grass sustained migrations of an estimated 30 to 60 million American bison which could be found across much of North America.
 While they ranged from the eastern seaboard states to southeast Washington, eastern Oregon, and northeastern California, the greatest numbers were found within the great bison belt on the shortgrass plains east of the Rocky Mountains that stretched from Alberta to Texas.

 The grasslands once included more than 1,500 species of plants, 350 birds, 220 butterflies, and 90 mammals.
 The bison coexisted with elk, deer, pronghorn, swift fox, black-footed ferrets, black-tailed prairie dogs, white-tailed jackrabbits, bears, wolves, coyotes, and cougars.
 The bison scoring the trees with their horns kept them from taking over the open grasslands.
-As bison grazed, they dispersed seeds by excreting them.
+As bison grazed, they dispersed seeds by excreting them or depositing them from their fur as they wallow.
 The heterogeneous or varied landscape created by the roaming bison helps birds and millions still arrive each year.
 Long-billed curlews are a migratory shorebirds that rely on three types of habitats on the prairie – areas with short grass, long grass and mud – for completing their breeding cycle each year.
 Mountain plovers use bison wallows as nesting sites.
 Prairie dogs benefited from the tendency of the bison to graze areas around prairie dog towns.
 The bison enjoyed the regrowth of plants previously cropped by the rodents which reduced the grass cover, making it easier to spot predators.
 Bald eagles, ravens, black-billed magpies, swift foxes, golden eagles, grizzly bears, wolves, beetles, and nematodes benefited from bison carcasses.